tomasstolker/species/README.rst

 There are tools available for grid and free retrievals using Bayesian inference, synthetic photometry, interpolating a variety atmospheric and evolutionary model grids (including the possibility to add a custom grid), color-magnitude and color-color diagrams, empirical spectral analysis, spectral and photometric calibration, and analysis of emission lines.
 The package has been released on `PyPI <https://pypi.org/project/species/>`_ and is actively developed and maintained on Github.

 **Important:** Importing the *species* package had become slow because of the many classes and functions that were implicitly imported.
 The initialization of the package has therefore been adjusted.
-In the latest version, any functionalities should be explicitly imported from the modules that they are part of.
+Any functionalities should now be explicitly imported from the modules that they are part of.

 Documentation
 -------------